FikratH/ielts-platform/cursor-logs.md

 - Extended `CuratorDiagnosticResultsView` to respect `date_from`/`date_to` by applying `apply_date_range_filter` to diagnostic Listening/Reading/Writing sessions and deriving the student set and latest sessions only from that window.
 - As a result, both the diagnostic summary stats and the per-student table now reflect only diagnostic activity within the selected period.

+## 2025-12-01 - Git hygiene: ignore local artifacts

+- Updated `.gitignore` to exclude Python virtualenvs, all `node_modules` folders (both root-level and nested), SQLite databases, pytest cache, and any `*.dump` database backups from version control.
+- This keeps the repository clean from large local artifacts (venvs, node_modules, DB dumps) while leaving real source code, migrations, and fixtures tracked.

+### Update: ignore docker-compose and local docker/nginx config

+- Extended `.gitignore` to ignore `docker-compose*.yml/.yaml`, all `Dockerfile` variants in the root, `backend/`, and `frontend/`, plus the local `nginx/` directory.
+- This ensures server-specific Docker/nginx configuration stays unmanaged by git so local tweaks or mismatches cannot accidentally overwrite the working production setup when pushing.
+- Added `nginx-frontend.conf` to `.gitignore` so the custom frontend nginx config is also kept local and not tracked in git.

 ## 2025-11-23 - Fixed Listening Test Score Display in Dashboard

 ### Problem